strawmanpoems/strawman/poems/007_jacobs_lament.md

 smoke rises thin,
 where we lay on the hill.

-dare to i gaze up
+dare do i gaze up
 from this ground,
 my hands shake cold
 in the soil they have found.